Clubs (suit)

 Clubs (Trèfle) is one of the four playing card suits in the standard French-suited playing cards.
 The symbol was derived from that of the suit of Acorns in a German deck when French suits were invented, around 1480.

 In Skat and Doppelkopf, Clubs are the highest-ranked suit (whereas Diamonds and Bells are the trump suit in Doppelkopf).
 In Bridge, Clubs are the lowest suit.

 Name

 Its original French name is Trèfle which means "clover" and the card symbol depicts a three-leafed clover leaf.
-The Italian name is Fiori ("flower").
+The Italian name is Fiori ("flowers").
 However, the English name "Clubs" is a translation of basto, the Spanish name for the suit of batons, suggesting that Spanish-suited cards were used in England before French suits were invented.

 In Germany, this suit is known as Kreuz ("cross"), especially in the International Skat Regulations.
-In Austria, by contrast, it is almost exclusively called Treff in reference to the French name, especially in the game of Bridge, where French names generally predominate.
+In Austria, by contrast, it is also called Treff in reference to the French name, especially in the game of Bridge, where French names generally predominate.
 For example, Cœur is used instead of Herz.